 The short answer is “no.”

-My belief is that every event in John’s Revelation transpired long ago, with the exception of its last two chapters.
-But let’s back up…
+My belief is that every event in John’s Revelation happened long ago…again and again…and is still happening.
+But let’s back up.

 WHAT IS “REVELATION”?

 John opens his book by telling us it’s a “revelation”…but the word used is “apokalypsis” in Greek, which can be translated “apocalypse” in English.
 That’s a scary word we modern Westerners associate with the end of the world, but in John’s day, it was simply a well-known genre of Jewish literature that used symbolism to reveal the spiritual events taking place behind historical and current events (see Ezekiel, Daniel, 1 Enoch, 4 Ezra).

 Apocalyptic writings orient us in history, helping us see the connections between what has happened, what is happening, and what will happen in the end.
 John wanted readers to know from the get-go what kind of literature they were reading so they’d know its purpose and how best to interpret it.

 John’s Revelation is full of “signs” – or symbols.
 These symbols were familiar to his Jewish-Christian audience and acted as “remezim” or “hints” that sent readers back to the Hebrew scriptures to find their meaning.
 John hints at Genesis 3 (serpent/dragon), Zechariah 4 (seven churches), Daniel 7 (creatures at the throne of God), and Isaiah 6 (“Holy, holy, holy”), for example.

 These symbols did not perplex John’s audience like they do modern Western readers.
 Their meaning was clear to his original audience: Christian Churches in Asia Minor pressured and persecuted by Rome.
 These symbols were easily deciphered using the Hebrew scriptures John’s readers knew well.

 WHY USE SYMBOLS AT ALL?